Translate

 Inside, shelves spiralled upwards, filled not with books, but with glass jars.
 Each jar held a swirling glow, like a firefly caught in a perpetual dusk.
 These were dreams—dreams forgotten by their dreamers, abandoned in the rush of waking life.
 Some dreams flickered faintly, as if waiting for their dreamer to return.
 Others were vibrant, pulsing with untold stories that had never been fully realised.

 One day, Mara stumbled upon the library by accident.
-She had been wandering the city aimlessly, lost in the maelstrom of her thoughts, when the wooden door appeared before her.
-Curious, she stepped inside.
+She had been wandering the city aimlessly, lost in the maelstrom of her thoughts, when she noticed the old wooden door open at the end of an alleyway.
+Curious, she felt it somehow pulling her towards it, and she stepped inside.

 “Welcome,” said the Archivist, the ageless caretaker of the library.
 “You’ve come for your dream.”